Rules, policies and behavior

 - Students who are taking tests in SLD must check in with their classroom teacher at the start of the period so that the correct attendance can be recorded.

-Consequences for unexcused tardies
+Consequences for excessive tardies

-Students who are absent from more than two classes in one school day, regardless of whether the absences are excused or unexcused, may not participate in extracurricular activities (including practices, rehearsals, competitions and performances) on that day.
+Students who are absent from more than two classes or Advisory in one school day, regardless of whether the absences are excused or unexcused, may not participate in extracurricular activities (including practices, rehearsals, competitions, and performances) on that day.
 The attendance office will run reports during the last block of each day and notify the appropriate personnel if any student-athletes are ineligible for participation that day, although students are expected to monitor their own eligibility on a day-to-day basis.
 Students with excessive class absences may be asked to suspend participation indefinitely in an extracurricular activity.

 Participation on Alternatives trips is mandatory.
 With the exception of sickness or a death in the family, all students will be expected to participate on an Alternatives trip.
 These excursions are a fundamental part of the school’s culture, helping each of us develop and refine our global perspective over our time at ASL.
-Additionally, great time and care was taken to place a diverse mix of students on each trip.
+Additionally, great time and care were taken to place a diverse mix of students on each trip.
 A student who misses the trip upsets this balance and can potentially leave students without a roommate or friend from their grade on their trip.

 Assessments & assignments